Close Menu

 An adult Emperor Penguin’s body mass should be between 22 and 45 kilos, making it the heaviest among the entire penguin species and the fifth heaviest among all sorts of birds in the planet.

-Also Read: Birds That Start With N Birds That Start With N
+Also Read: Animals That Start With C (Photos & Interesting Facts) Animals That Start With C (Photos & Interesting Facts)

 During the winter, both sexes lose a lot of weight due to breeding and incubation.